FIRST-Tech-Challenge/FtcRobotController/README.md

 * Improves behavior of the Wi-Fi band and channel selector on the Manage webpage.

 ### Bug fixes
- * Fixes Robot Controller app crash on Android 9+ when a Driver Station connects.
+ * Fixes org.firstinspires.ftc.teamcode.Robot Controller app crash on Android 9+ when a Driver Station connects.
  * Fixes issue where an OpMode was responsible for calling shutdown on the TensorFlow TFObjectDetector.
 Now this is done automatically.
  * Fixes Vuforia initialization blocks to allow user to chose AxesOrder.
 Updated